Header Image

 Other messenger substances, the hormones, slowly transmit their effect via the bloodstream to more distant target organs (e.g. adrenaline, cortisol, estradiol, insulin, testosterone, thyroxine, triiodothyronine).

-Some substances act both as neurotransmitters and hormones (e.g. noradrenaline, serotonin, histamine) and some substances act both as neurotransmitters and hormones (e.g. noradrenaline, serotonin, histamine).
+Some substances act as both neurotransmitters and hormones (e.g. noradrenaline, serotonin, histamine) and some substances act as both neurotransmitters and hormones (e.g. noradrenaline, serotonin, histamine).

 The neurotransmitters then detach from the postsynaptic receptors and are reabsorbed into the transmitting cell in or at the edge of the synaptic cleft by presynaptic transporters.
-In the cell, they are either stored again in vesicles until the next release or metabolized by degrading enzymes (e.g. dopamine and noradrenaline by monoamine oxidase and COMT).
+In the cell, they are either stored again in vesicles until the next release, or metabolized by degrading enzymes (e.g. dopamine and noradrenaline by monoamine oxidase and COMT).

 The purpose of chemical signal transmission by neurotransmitters is the filtering and modulation of signals and the possibility of amplifying the signal to be transmitted.